 The person’s narrative can provide valuable information about him/her as a person.
 However, this will depend on how able the person is to provide a narrative – depends on his/her level of creative ability.

-There is no set sequence for using the assessment methods - therapists select and sue the methods with best utility in their setting with a particular client, but using all of the assessment methods allows for a comprehensive assessment leading to the making of an initial assumption about the person's level and phase of creative ability to inform therapy.
+There is no set sequence for using the assessment methods - therapists select and use the methods with best utility in their setting with a particular client, but using all of the assessment methods allows for a comprehensive assessment leading to the making of an initial assumption about the person's level and phase of creative ability to inform therapy (SHerwood 2005).

 To interview or not to interview?